nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

     <td><code class="highlighter-rouge">0..1</code></td>
     <td>id</td>
     <td>The id of the request associated with this response, if any.</td>
-<td>This MUST be populated by the CDSS and must replicate the requestId received by the CDSS as a parameter in the <code class="highlighter-rouge">ServiceDefinition</code> $evaluate operation.</td>
+<td>This MUST be populated by the CDSS and must replicate the requestId received by the CDSS as a parameter in the <code class="highlighter-rouge">ServiceDefinition.$evaluate</code> operation.</td>
 </tr>
 <tr>
   <td><code class="highlighter-rouge">identifier</code></td>